 Arguably one of the most popular rice terraces in Bali, Tegalalang is the perfect day trip from Ubud.

 For the best experience, try to get to Tegalalang at around 6.30 a.m.
-That way, you can skip the crowds and entrance fee, although you might have to give a small donation to get to certain parts of the rice terraces.
+You can thus skip the crowds and entrance fee, although you might have to give a small donation to get to certain parts of the rice terraces.

-Due to its small size, it should take about one hour to explore the rice fields and take photos.
+Due to its small size, it should take about one hour to explore the rice fields.

 Sidemen Valley Rice Fields